TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscoping-mars-issueinvaultcred.md

                     "id": "vault_name",
                     "order": 2,
                     "controlType": "textbox",
-                    "displayLabel": "Provide the vault name from which you are trying to download vault credential", "watermarkText": "ex. contoso_vault",
+                    "displayLabel": "Provide the vault name from which you are trying to download vault credential:", "watermarkText": "ex. contoso_vault",
                     "required": false
 	    	},{
                     "id": "basic_troubleshooting_multiselect",
                     "order": 3,
                     "controlType": "multiselectdropdown",
-                    "infoBalloonText": "Check Azure Backup agent<a href='https://aka.ms/AAB-unable-to-download-vault-credential-file'>Troubleshooting</a> article", "displayLabel": "Select the troubleshooting steps that you have performed:", "dropdownOptions": [{
+                    "infoBalloonText": "Check Azure Backup agent <a href='https://aka.ms/AAB-unable-to-download-vault-credential-file'>Troubleshooting</a> article", "displayLabel": "Select the troubleshooting steps that you have performed:", "dropdownOptions": [{
                                             "value": "Try to download vault credential file using different browser",